Dhanudhanaraj/mdp-representation/README.md

 ## PROBLEM STATEMENT:

 ### Problem Description
-To Develop an environment contain some dirt and the agent is going to clean.
+To Develop an environment contain some dirt and the agent is going to detect and clean the environment using vaccum.
 The aim is to clean the dirty place.

 ### State Space
 {Location A,Location B,Location C}